How to Hang Pictures Evenly Every Time

 Should Art Be Centered On the Wall Or Over Furniture?

 When in doubt, center wall art over your furniture, whether over a headboard, console table, entertainment center, or sofa.
-For smaller walls in bathrooms, where you won’t have any furniture, center artwork on the wall.
+For smaller walls in bathrooms, where you won’t have any furniture, center artwork on the empty wall space.

 Gallery Wall Definition